 The below components of a tent are designed to keep water out:

 - Footprint (or ground cloth) or tarp: Serves as another layer between wet ground & the tent.
 Generally goes on the outside, however, if it's possible that any footprint on the outside will just trap and pool water under the tent, you may instead want to bring this indoors to use as an extra layer of protection that way

 - "Bathtub" floors: The same waterproof material used on the floor of the tent body runs up around the edges, forming a lip to keep water out if it starts to really pool around your tent

-- Sag: if the rainfly sags, water will just pool in the saggy part
+- Sag: if the rainfly sags, water will just pool in the saggy part (then see below)

 - Touch the tent body fabric: if the two fabrics touch, then through the physics of water transference, water will pass from the outside of the rainfly to the inside of the tent body

 Both of the above mean that you need to keep the rainfly as taut or tensioned out as possible.
 This is why sometimes you need guylines to guy-out your tent.
 What this means is that you take rope, and pull outward on the tent fabric, stretching it to be as taut as possible & not touching the body, then tie the rope off to a stake or tree or other support.
 Why the fancy name?
 Imagine the wind suddenly changes direction, and you need to pull on the fabric in a different direction.
 With rope, you'd have to untie & redo the whole set-up.
 Guylines have a plastic tensioner piece that you can pull on to adjust the "tension" in the line, therefore making it easier for you to keep your tent taut in changing, inclement weather.
 For a great guide on how to use guylines, click here.